Aditya D. Mohite

 The Rise of 2D Halide Perovskites

-In this talk I will describe our work over the past five years on 2D-HaPs ranging from the fundamental light-induced structural behaviors, solvation dynamics to control homogeneity of layer thickness, novel photo-physical behaviors, charge transport and their role in high-efficiency optoelectronic device, with technologically relevant durability.
-I will also present key challenges and opportunities, which highlights the complex and rich materials chemistry, physics and engineering, which are at the root of 2D-HaP semiconductors and if resolved would lead to low-cost, technologies that shape our future.
+In this talk, Mohite described his work over the past five years on 2D-HaPs ranging from the fundamental light-induced structural behaviors, solvation dynamics to control homogeneity of layer thickness, novel photo-physical behaviors, charge transport and their role in high-efficiency optoelectronic device, with technologically relevant durability.
+Mohite also presented key challenges and opportunities, which highlight the complex and rich materials chemistry, physics and engineering, which are at the root of 2D-HaP semiconductors and if resolved would lead to low-cost, technologies that shape our future.